Car Hire in Croatia

 Picture from Dubrovnik

 Zagreb is a modern and authentic city.
 It is ideal for lovers of shopping, culture, gastronomy, people who travel with friends, as a family or as a couple.
-Thanks to its many events, Zagreb is a destination that you can visit throughout the year.
+Thanks to its many events, Zagreb is a destination you can visit throughout the year.
 It is particularly beautiful in spring and summer: these are the best times of the year to stroll through the shopping streets or have a drink on the wide terraces of the cafes of the Croatian capital.
-Zagreb is an amazing tourist destination even at Christmas.
+Zagreb is a fantastic tourist destination even at Christmas.
 The Christmas market, which was voted the most beautiful Christmas market in Europe, is unique.
-Discover the famous and magnificent Mirogoj Cemetery, as well as the smallest funicular in the world, the colourful Dolac Market, the beautiful Maskimir Park and the unique and exciting "Museum of Broken Relationships".
+Discover the famous and magnificent Mirogoj Cemetery, the smallest funicular in the world, the colourful Dolac Market, the beautiful Maskimir Park and the unique and exciting "Museum of Broken Relationships".

 Where is Croatia on the map